rm-drc/serverless-artillery/README.md

 2. [serverless.com](https://docs.serverless.com/framework/docs/) for documentation about how to create a custom function configuration
 3. [serverless-artillery](https://github.com/Nordstrom/serverless-artillery) README for documentation on the use of this tool
 4. [serverless-star](https://github.com/Nordstrom/serverless-star) Next generation implementation and generalization of the arbitrarily wide work distribution capability

+## Background and looking forward

+We were motivated to create this project in order to facilitate moving performance testing earlier and more frequently into our CI/CD pipelines such that the question wasn't '`whether...`' but '`why wouldn't...`' '`...you automatically (acceptance and) perf test your system every time you check in?`'.

+With acceptance testing in pocket we asked, '`why wouldn't you schedule that to sample and thereby monitor your service?`'.
+So we added monitoring mode.